 - Dogs – You are welcome to bring a well-behaved dog with you on some of our courses and walks.
 Your dog MUST be insured, wormed and kept on a lead at all times.
 Some of our courses/walks are not suitable for dogs, due to ground-nesting birds, livestock, terrain etc. You must have permission from us before the course/walk in order to bring your dog with you.
 Registered assistance dogs are always welcome.

-- Cancellations – You may cancel your booking any time within 14 days from the date you paid for your booking (‘date of booking’), and we will refund the cost of your booking in full.
+- Cancellations – You may cancel your walk any time within 14 days from the date you paid for your walk (‘date of booking’), and we will refund the cost of your walk in full.
 All cancellations must be confirmed in writing by email, text or post (your refund will be sent to you within 14 days).
-Cancellations after 14 days from the date of booking will be subject to the following cancellation charges (which will be deducted from your refund):
+Cancellations after 14 days from the date of booking will be subject to the refunds:

 - Within 14 days from the date you paid for your booking (‘date of booking’) – full refund

-– After 14 days from date of booking & over 28 days before the event – cancellation charge of 25% of the cost of the event.
+- 14 days from date of booking to 1 day before the walk – 75% refund of the cost of the walk.

 - Under 18s.
 Under 18s (minimum age 14) may attend if accompanied by a parent or legal guardian.
 Your child must be accompanied at all times during the activity by you as their parent/legal guardian, and must be within sight and sound of you during the activity.
 You as the parent/legal guardian are responsible for your child at all times; TeamWalking does not act ‘in loco parentis’ at any time.

-These Terms and Conditions must be read in conjunction with the relevant Walk or Course Overview, which gives more details of the chosen activity; together the Booking Form and the Walk or Course Overview form the contract between us.
+These Terms and Conditions must be read in conjunction with our Covid-19 Code of Practice as well as the relevant Walk or Course Overview, which gives more details of the chosen activity; together the Consent Form, Covid-19 Code of Practice and the Walk or Course Overview form the contract between us.